flumeapp/help.flumeapp.com/views/conversations.md

 <p style="text-align: center; margin-top: 1em;"><img src="/views/assets/conversation-bookmark-toggle.png" width="50%" height="50%" /></p>

-- Use the  when a conversation is selected using the [keyboard arrows](/misc/keyboard-shortcuts.md).
+- Use the <kbd>Conversation > Mute Conversation</kbd> macOS menubar item when a conversation is selected using the [keyboard arrows](/misc/keyboard-shortcuts.md).

 - Use the <kbd>Mute Conversation</kbd> menu item when right-clicking on a conversation.